Homepage > Journal > Design problem: Usability vs. Desirability

 • Reduction of page loading time

-• Relocation of important elements Above the Fold
+• Relocation of important elements above the fold

 • Adjustment of the size of fonts, color contrasts, button sizes, and links to the needs and capabilities of users